SDKs

 The Uuid of your Evervault App

-Evervault.encrypt(_ data: Any) async throws -> Any
+Evervault.encrypt(_ data: Any, role: String?) async throws -> Any

-Encrypts the provided data using Evervault Encrypt.
+Encrypts the provided data using Evervault Encrypt and an optional data role.

 The encrypt function supports: Boolean, Numerics, String, Array, Dictionary and Data.